pwa-builder/pwabuilder-ios/README.md

 # PWABuilder iOS Platform
+Hey folks!
+Just wanted give the community an update on iOS support on PWABuilder and support within the communication channels.
+Due to the fact that iOS has very limited support for PWAs we will be supporting the iOS in a community driven fashion.
+This means that there will not be devs from the PWABuilder team maintaining and building out iOS functionality on the site or Discord.
+Responses will be 100% community driven.
+If you are interested in being an iOS champion DM me, would be happy to chat 🙂

 This is PWABuilder's iOS platform that generates an iOS app that loads your PWA in a WKWebView.
 The platform generates a zip file containing an Xcode project that you can compile on your Mac and publish to the App Store.